OZI-Project/docs/api/ozi_build.rst

 |newpage|

-This is a python module that implements :pep:`517` for the meson build system.
+This is a python module that implements :pep:`517` for the :term:`meson build system`.

-This implies that any project that deals with python code can easily distributed to the `Python Package Index (PyPI) <https://pypi.org/>`_ by just setting the right :term:`metadata` in its :file:`pyproject.toml` config file, per :pep:`518`.
+This implies that any project that deals with python code can be distributed to the :term:`Python Package Index` by just setting the right :term:`metadata` in its :term:`pyproject.toml` config file, per :pep:`518`.

 meson: https://mesonbuild.com